 Bangkok is a bustling city with world class shopping, nightlife, hotels, cuisine, spas and entertainment.
 It is pretty easy to get around in the city by Taxi, sky train, subways and Tuk Tuk.
 My visit to Grand Palace was one of the highlights of my stay in Bangkok.
 The design of the Grand Palace, it's architecture, the size of the palace and attention to detail in construction is nothing short of amazing.
 The temple of the Emerald Buddha is a masterpiece.

-Thailand is an excellent destination for honeymooners, adventure seekers, and those just looking for world class shopping and great cuisine.
+Thailand vacations are an excellent destination for honeymooners, adventure seekers, and those just looking for world class shopping and great cuisine.
 One excursion I truly enjoyed was the floating market.

 The Amaphawa Floating Market is approximately 1 hour and 45 minutes from Bangkok.
 This floating market is frequented by local Thai on the weekends to socialize with each other and eat local cuisine cooked by vendors on their small floating canoes.
 This floating market takes place on one of the canals, and one can take a boat ride through the floating market canals.
 This tour is very unique and I encourage visitiors to Bangkok to consider this fascinating excursion as a way to experience local life.
 There is a small cultural center here one can visit as well.